lethain/staff-eng/src/markdown/stories/dmitry-petrashko.md

 In the early days of Sorbet, we’ve carefully chosen what features to add based on usecases that Stripe needs the most.
 I believe we’ve succeeded in covering most of usecases that Stripe had with a typesystem and, at the same time, keeping the simplicity: it’s very easy to get to a typesystem and culture that promotes complexity and elitism for sake of it and I’m happy that our efforts avoided swinging from untypedness to the other end of spectrum.

 Today, in my role as Technical Advisor, I advocate for changes that will have outsized impact, most commonly in terms of Reliability, Scalability, Security and Productivity at Stripe.
 That can be changing the way data is sharded/stored, or changing the way we address change management.
-The big difference though is that unlike in Sorbet where I stayed on project for years, I'd be looking to find/grow a person who'll take over the project pretty soon - after organization is bought in, and there's a plan with well articulated milestones and controlled risks.
-I'll keep having frequent checkings with people driving these important projects with goal to help mitigate these risks and discover opportunities to deliver the project faster, and thus my involvement is visible only in the early stages of a project.
+The big difference though is that unlike in Sorbet where I stayed on the project for years, I'd be looking to find/grow a person who'll take over the project pretty soon - after organization is bought in, and there's a plan with well articulated milestones and controlled risks.
+I'll keep having frequent check-ins with people driving these important projects with the goal to help mitigate these risks and discover opportunities to deliver the project faster, and thus my involvement is visible only in the early stages of a project.

 **_How do you keep in touch with how things really work as you spend less time on hands-on development?_**

-While I was a PTL, I had a least a couple of days a week where I got code.
-I worked closely with other engineers on my teams and we continuously learn from each other.
+While I was a PTL, I had at least a couple of days a week where I got to code.
+I worked closely with other engineers on my teams and we continuously learned from each other.

 As a Technical Advisor, I wasn't able to write code as much as I was as a PTL.
 I mostly wrote code when it was [code-yellow situation](https://www.usenix.org/conference/lisa18/presentation/kehoe).
 But the success in this role is dependent on having good insights and deep engineering understanding.
 To do this, I speak to our internal customers and stay on top of designs and, notably, failure thresholds and failure modes of systems of teams that I support.